We Provide Services in

 The occupational therapist is concerned with ensuring an understanding of, and match between the students skills and abilities and the expectations placed on him.

-Sensory Integration Theory was formed by A. J. Ayers who was an Occupational Therapist with advanced training in Neuroscience and Educational Psychology.
-She defined Sensory Integration as the neurological process that organizes sensation from one's own body and from the environment and makes it possible to use the body effectively within the environment.
+Sensory integration theory image was formed by A. J. Ayers who was an Occupational Therapist with advanced training in Neuroscience and Educational Psychology.
+She defined Sensory Integration as the neurological process that organizes sensation from one’s own body and from the environment and makes it possible to use the body effectively within the environment.

 All the information children receive from their environment arrives through the sensory systems.
 Most of us are familiar with the sense of Smell, Taste, Sight and Sound.
 There are 3 more senses that we are less aware of and these are: the sense of Touch (the Tactile Sense), the sense of Movement (the Proprioceptive Sense) and the sense of Balance (the Vestibular Sense).